jkempf42/kube-volttron/cluster-config/README.md

 across which a UDP VPN connects to other peers.
 The interface has a public and private key associated with it that are used for decrypting and encrypting the packets, respectively.
+The interface is locked to the public IP address of the other node, and the IP address of the interface must be within a particular CIDR subnet.
 The link between one peer and another is point to point.
-We will be using the 10.8.0.0/24 subnet over `wg0` with the `central-node` having address 10.8.0.1 and `gateway-node` having address 10.8.0.2.
+We will be using the 10.8.0.0/24 CIDR subnet over `wg0` with the `central-node` having address 10.8.0.1 and `gateway-node` having address 10.8.0.2.